Kirk Pride: Background

+Shipwreck

-Kirk Pride was a cargo ship that operated in the Cayman Islands from 1947 to 1976.
-In January 1976, an approaching storm prompted authorities to move the ship to a different harbor.
-However, her engines malfunctioned and would not turn off when they were supposed to.
-As a result, the ship was unable to stop in time before it struck the wall of the reef.
-The resulting breach in the hull led authorities to strive for days to keep her afloat, until the attempts failed and the ship was abandoned.
+In January 1976, Kirk Pride was docked in the harbor of George Town, Cayman Islands, awaiting repairs to her engines.
+An approaching storm prompted authorities to move the ship to a deeper location.
+Her engines malfunctioned though and would not turn on when they were supposed to, this resulted in Kirk Pride being driven into a reef during the storm.
+Authorities attempted for days to keep her afloat from the damage done to her hull, until the attempts failed and the ship was abandoned.
 Kirk Pride was abandoned when she sank, so there was no loss of life in the sinking.
+The ship sank on 9 January 1976, off the edge of the Cayman Wall, a 3000 ft drop off in the ocean floor off the edge of George Town.